ammanley/single_page_article_reader/README.md

 You must complete step 1 or else a Black Hole will explode!

-1. PSQL: CREATE DATABASE cybrary_dev_test, THEN CREATE TABLE (id, interger, data, json)
+1. PSQL: CREATE DATABASE cybrary_dev_test, then CREATE TABLE (id interger, data json)
+- Important Note: This was developed on a Mac with peer auth; if you're on Ubuntu or simliar, you'll need to edit the Database URI with the user:pass@cybrary_dev_test accordingly

 2. Pip install from requirements.txt (Flask, CORS, ipython, SQLAlchemy)